 My laptop and monitor set-up

-My laptop is to the right of the monitor; it’s an Acer 2-in-1 (laptop and tablet computer) with a touch screen – the keyboard folds back underneath so that you can use it as a Windows tablet computer, which I don't, but it also gets the keyboard out of the way and acts as a stand in this setup.
+My laptop is on the right of the monitor; it’s an Acer 2-in-1 (laptop and tablet computer) with a touch screen – the keyboard folds back underneath so that it can used as a Windows tablet computer, which I don't do, but it also gets the keyboard out of the way and acts as a stand in this setup.

 The separate keyboard and mouse are both Bluetooth connected devices – the Bluetooth peripherals cost a little more that wireless ones, but I don’t have to have a wireless dongle sticking out the side of my laptop and taking up a USB socket, and I can also use these Bluetooth peripherals with my tablet to make it into a micro laptop for ultra-light-weight travelling, (but that’s another story.)